niccolovettorello1997/docparser-php/README.md

 The fastest way to fix this is to update your `Dockerfile` accordingly and rebuild the container.
 On some Linux setups, you might need to run `ip addr show docker0` to verify the actual bridge IP (usually `172.17.0.1`).

 ---

+## Risks & Limitations

+DocParser-PHP is designed as a proof-of-concept and learning project.
+While the architecture demonstrates modularity, dependency injection, and a robust testing approach, it is **not hardened for production**.
+Current limitations include:

+- No rate limiting or advanced error handling for high-load scenarios.
+- Authentication is currently a stub; secure API access is not implemented.
+- Input validation and HTML sanitization are minimal; parsing untrusted content may expose XSS or other injection risks.
+- Performance on extremely large or deeply nested documents has not been benchmarked.

+These points are intentionally left as areas for future improvement.
+The project primarily serves to showcase architecture, testing practices, and clean PHP design principles.

+---